-DAM: (Digital Asset Management) might be considered the umbrella term, sometimes used to describe any tool able to assist in the management of digital assets, such as videos, images, text, brand materials etc. DAM is probably the oldest term on the list and (like VCM) focused on the management of finished assets for post-production and archive storage.
-However, unlike VCM, a DAM is likely only to be optimized for smaller text files and brand material.
+DAM: (Digital Asset Management) might be considered the umbrella term, sometimes used to describe any tool able to assist in the management of digital assets, such as videos, images, text, brand materials etc. DAM is probably the oldest term on the list and originally focused on the management of finished assets for post-production and archive storage, specifically smaller text files and brand material.
 If you want to give DAM a narrow definition, that isn't a bad place to start.

 PAM: (Production Asset Management) is a dedicated term for tools with production-orientated capabilities able to keep track of revisions to frequently edited files.
 Most of these tools are relatively simple, focused on version tracking and storage interfacing.
 Because they aren't dedicated to a specific medium (video, images, text etc.), generally speaking, PAM tools don't have additional features that might change how workflows are constructed.
 They simply make tracking changes easier.
 VAM: (Video Asset Management) is a term used to describe DAM or PAM systems purpose-built for video.
-To a degree, this is the kind of system that we will be discussing here, and also could be categorized as a modern VCM system.
+To a degree, this is the kind of system that we will be discussing here.
 However, on its own, the term VAM doesn't actually tell you if the system was built for archive or production purposes.
 Ultimately, it is not the most commonly used term on this list.